taw/imba-game-of-life/README.md

 # imba-game-of-life

-Game of Life in imba.
+Game of Life in Imba.
+[You can see in in action here](https://taw.github.io/imba-game-of-life).

 ## Install dependencies